jaca230/teststand_daq_manual/docs/hardware_overview.md

 - `-t 0x86`: Specifies the target channel number.
 This is the device you're targeting, in this case it's FC7 in slot 11 of the microTCA crate.
 - `raw 0x06 0x1`: Command to send a raw IPMI command (`0x06 0x1` in this case) to the specified IPMI device.
 The raw command `0x06 0x1` varies based on the specific IPMI command you intend to send.

 You can read a bit more about these commands in the manuals linked in the [MCH section](hardware_overview.md#mch-microtca-carrier-hub).
+You can read more about ipmitool's command arguments on [this webpage](https://linux.die.net/man/1/ipmitool).

 ---

 ## WFD5 (Waveform Digitizer)

+### Overview

 ### Configuration